Hyperuricemia: Mixed type

 Causes of hyperuricemia that are of mixed type have a dual action, both increasing production and decreasing excretion of uric acid.

+Pseudohypoxia (disrupted NADH/NAD+ ratio), caused by diabetic hyperglycemia and excessive alcohol consumption, results in hyperuricemia.
+The lactic acidosis inhibits uric acid secretion by the kidney, while the energy shortage from inhibited oxidative phosphorylation leads to increased production of uric acid due to increased turnover of adenosine nucleotides by the myokinase reaction and purine nucleotide cycle.

 High intake of alcohol (ethanol), a significant cause of hyperuricemia, has a dual action that is compounded by multiple mechanisms.
 Ethanol increases production of uric acid by increasing production of lactic acid, hence lactic acidosis.
 Ethanol also increases the plasma concentrations of hypoxanthine and xanthine via the acceleration of adenine nucleotide degradation, and is a possible weak inhibitor of xanthine dehydrogenase.
 As a byproduct of its fermentation process, beer additionally contributes purines.
 Ethanol decreases excretion of uric acid by promoting dehydration and (rarely) clinical ketoacidosis.

 High dietary intake of fructose contributes significantly to hyperuricemia.
 In a large study in the United States, consumption of four or more sugar-sweetened soft drinks per day gave an odds ratio of 1.82 for hyperuricemia.
 Increased production of uric acid is the result of interference, by a product of fructose metabolism, in purine metabolism.
 This interference has a dual action, both increasing the conversion of ATP to inosine and hence uric acid and increasing the synthesis of purine.
 Fructose also inhibits the excretion of uric acid, apparently by competing with uric acid for access to the transport protein SLC2A9.
 The effect of fructose in reducing excretion of uric acid is increased in people with a hereditary (genetic) predisposition toward hyperuricemia and/or gout.